UnlimitedIP (UIP) Price Down 0.8% Over Last 7 Days

-UnlimitedIP (UIP) traded 0.8% lower against the US dollar during the 24 hour period ending at 9:00 AM ET on March 21st.
-In the last seven days, UnlimitedIP has traded down 0.8% against the US dollar.
-UnlimitedIP has a total market cap of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
-One UnlimitedIP coin can now be purchased for $0.0099 or 0.00000016 BTC on cryptocurrency exchanges.
+UnlimitedIP (UIP) traded down 0.8% against the dollar during the one day period ending at 9:00 AM ET on March 25th.
+During the last week, UnlimitedIP has traded down 0.8% against the dollar.
+UnlimitedIP has a market capitalization of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
+One UnlimitedIP coin can now be purchased for about $0.0099 or 0.00000016 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.